LukeGrahamLandry/franca/examples/gpu/maze_game/README.md

 - editor: colour picker
   - going to want to make a `Colour :: @struct(rgba: u32)` so can reflect on it to choose the right ui.
 - editor: copy paste an area
+- editor: the sorting actually makes it less stable when you edit the world if you change room arragement. maybe it just be insertion order.
 - store object positions relative to room so can rearrange the map without a huge diff?
 - make embedded terminal usable
   - needs app.requests copy
   - should probably have a mode that disables running real commands if i want to use it as a text editor for puzzles
   - suspending the repl is going to be nontrivial. i do have bake_relocatable_value so i could do it. the problem is just when its supposed to alias a world thing like inspect_wall.
+  - on_cleanup: "... leaked ref count"
+  - can't press escape to pop buffer stack because it exits the screen
+  - editor mode where up/down arrows just move the cursor instead of history
 - theres still a place you can walk through the wall in the life room, can just make the exit 2 wide
 - option for double sided puzzle
   - make the back wall of the mandelbrot room match the green so the puzzle makes sense in the other direction too